rick47-curious/rick47-curious/README.md

 🌱 I’m currently working as a QA automation Engineer

+🔭 I have experience to work on both full stack web development (MERN) and QA automation areas.

 👯 I’m looking to collaborate on web automation & web developement projects

 📫 Feel free to reach me - anuplab.ck@gmail.com